12/21/04 Newsletter (below it are two previous newsletters on this issue):

 ˙ "I thought it was the most disgusting thing I'd ever seen.
 I couldn't

 believe it.
-I've been in at least 30 other kosher slaughter plants, and I had never
+I've been in at least 30 other kosher slaughter plants, and I had

 ever seen that kind of procedure done before."